 Digital asset management covers a huge range of prices.
-There are some freemium models available but most solutions start at around $100 per month depending on how much storage, user seats, and features your team needs.
+There are some freemium models available but most quality solutions start in the thousands per year depending on how much storage, user seats, and features your team needs.
 Enterprise solutions can start at $25,000+ per year and go up well into the six figures for systems involving complex, custom builds and integrations.
-Image Relay starts at $99 per month and we offer four pricing tiers - Startup - $99/m, Growth - $300/m, Professional - $750/, and Enterprise - starting at $1500/m.
+Here's more information about what goes into the price of digital asset management software.

 G2, the leading software review site, has reviews from thousands of verified users of digital asset management systems.
 You can see the ratings and rankings here.
 We don’t like to brag, but Image Relay performs quite well in most categories.